Puerto Varas The Lakes District, Chile Travel Guide

 Avoid disturbing their natural habitats or venturing off marked trails.

-Attempting to speak the local language demonstrates respect and politeness.
+Attempting to speak the language of the area demonstrates respect and politeness.

 Be mindful of local etiquette, greeting customs, and social norms.